Back to templates

 Deploy and Host Mastodon on Sealos

-Mastodon is a free, open-source decentralized social networking server for Fediverse communities.
-This template deploys Mastodon with PostgreSQL, Redis, Sidekiq, streaming, and Sealos Object Storage on Sealos Cloud.
+Mastodon is an open-source decentralized social networking server for Fediverse communities.
+This template deploys Mastodon 4.6.3 with PostgreSQL, Redis, Sidekiq, real-time streaming, HTTPS, and a choice of persistent local media storage or private Sealos Object Storage.

 Mastodon Screenshot